 Hybrid/Remote is allowed.

-The Department of Management at Michigan State University seeks a fixed term (teaching-oriented) faculty member to teach an online master’s course on strategic decision making.
-The ideal candidate will demonstrate successful experience teaching similar courses and have a graduate degree in a field relevant to teaching strategic management.
+The Department of Management at Michigan State University seeks an instructor to teach an online master’s staffing course beginning Fall 2025.
+The ideal candidate will demonstrate successful experience teaching similar courses and have a graduate degree in a field relevant to teaching human resource management.
+The Instructor rank requires a master’s degree.
+The Assistant Professor rank requires a doctoral degree.

+This course runs for five weeks and is offered every other semester.
 Instruction is 100 percent online—both asynchronous and synchronous.
 Each week of the course includes recorded videos and live lectures/discussions.
-The instructor is expected to develop the course website and instructional materials (including videos) prior to the initial offering.
+The instructor is expected to develop the course website and instructional materials (including videos).
+Support will be provided for course development.
 All work can be done remotely within the U.S.

-This course is offered in two distinct online master’s programs at Michigan State University’s Broad College of Business—the Master of Science in Management, Strategy, and Leadership (MS MSL) and the Master of Science in Healthcare Management (MS HCM).
-US News and World Report ranks these programs together among the top 10 online master’s in business programs.
-For further information about the programs, visit the following sites:
+This course is part of the Master of Science in Management, Strategy, and Leadership (MSL) program at Michigan State University’s Broad College of Business.
+US News and World Report ranks this program among the top 10 online master’s in business programs.
+For further information about the MS MSL program, visit: https://broad.msu.edu/masters/management-strategy-and-leadership/

-Apply at https://careers.msu.edu/homepage (Job Posting # 1022792).
+Apply at https://careers.msu.edu/homepage (Job Posting # 1034281).
 To be considered, applicants must provide a cover letter describing their qualifications and experience with related courses and online instruction.
-Include a curriculum vitae, the applicant’s syllabi for courses related to “Strategic Decision Making” taught previously, a recent sample of teaching evaluations, and three references.
-The committee will start reviewing applications on Monday, March 10, 2025.
+Include a curriculum vitae, the applicant’s syllabi for courses related to “Human Resource Staffing” taught previously, a recent sample of teaching evaluations, and three references.
+The committee will start reviewing applications on Wednesday, April 30, 2025.

 Our VisionTo be a top-of-mind business school as reflected by the recognition of our brand, the reputation of our people, and the rankings of our programs.Our MissionWe create and disseminate knowledge through collaborative relationships while developing transformational leaders who make business happen.